Dr Nneka Abulokwe, OBE, FAPM, FBCS

 Outside the boardroom, Nneka is a mentor to emerging leaders and founders, an advocate for ethical and inclusive leadership, and someone who values thoughtful conversation, lifelong learning and time with family.

-For board advisory, governance support or speaking engagements.
-Request a conversation.
+For board advisory, governance support or speaking engagements, request a conversation.